imhgchoi/ARIMA-LSTM-hybrid-corrcoef-predict/README.md

 I'm open for any comments on my work.
 Please email me at imhgchoi@korea.ac.kr .
 I'd really appreciate feedbacks :)

+## Paper Abstract
+Predicting the price correlation of two assets for future time periods is important in portfolio optimization.
+We apply LSTM recurrent neural networks (RNN) in predicting the stock price correlation coefficient of two individual stocks.
+RNNs are competent in understanding temporal dependencies.
+The use of LSTM cells further enhances its long term predictive properties.
+To encompass both linearity and nonlinearity in the model, we adopt the ARIMA model as well.
+The ARIMA model filters linear tendencies in the data and passes on the residual value to the LSTM model.
+The ARIMA LSTM hybrid model is tested against other traditional predictive financial models such as the full historical model, constant correlation model, single index model and the multi group model.
+In our empirical study, the predictive ability of the ARIMA-LSTM model turned out superior to all other financial models by a significant scale.
+Our work implies that it is worth considering the ARIMA LSTM model to forecast correlation coefficient for portfolio optimization.

 ## Github code reading guideline